patrickoser/social-app/README.md

 Currently:
     Add Nav bar to Settings/Contact page.

-    The user object doesn't pass properly to DataContext but is passed properly in Profile.
-This could be a problem with one context being unable to pass children to another context.

     All instances of 'firestore' in Profile was replaced with 'db' but 'db' pops as an error for not being a function on page load.